FedjaW/btw-i-use-ansible/README.md

 # Some random information I need to persist somewhere

-## Max out your window management performance by using:
+## Max out your window management performance by using

 - i3 (for ubuntu)
 - Yabai (for mac)